 Future terrorist attacks in the United States or other acts of violence may result in declining economic activity, which could harm the demand for goods and services offered by tenants and the value of our properties and might adversely affect the value of an investment in our securities.
-Such a resulting decrease in retail demand could make it difficult to renew or release properties at lease rates equal to or above historical rates.
+Such a resulting decrease in retail demand could make it difficult to renew or re-lease properties at lease rates equal to or above historical rates.
 Terrorist activities or violence also could directly affect the value of our properties, including a high-profile property such as the Seaport District, through damage, destruction or loss, and the availability of insurance for such acts, or of insurance generally, might be lower or cost more, which could increase our operating expenses and adversely affect our financial condition and results of operations.
 To the extent that tenants are affected by future attacks, their businesses similarly could be adversely affected, including their ability to continue to meet obligations under their existing leases.
-These acts might erode business and consumer confidence and spending and might result in increase demand for real estate, decrease or delay the occupancy of new or redeveloped properties, and limit access to capital or increase the cost of capital.
+These acts might erode business and consumer confidence and spending and might result in increased volatility in national and international financial markets and economies.
+Any one of these events might decrease demand for real estate, decrease or delay the occupancy of new or redeveloped properties, and limit access to capital or increase the cost of capital.